 What’s the order of the Old World series?
 Do I need to start with book 1?

 I actually have included a handy Suggested Reading Order page on this website, which you can find here.
 However, the Old World series was designed to have multiple entry points.
 There’s a Scarlett Bernard trilogy, a Boundary Magic trilogy, and a Disrupted Magic trilogy (which follows the further adventures of Scarlett, years after the first books).
-In theory, you can jump into the series at Dead Spots, Boundary Magic, or Midnight Curse (though be advised: only the first book is out right now).
+In theory, you can jump into the series at Dead Spots, Boundary Magic, or Midnight Curse.
 If you like Scarlett best, you can jump right from Hunter’s Trail to Midnight Curse, skipping over Lex.
 If you decide Scarlett’s not for you, you can head right over to Boundary Crossed.

 However, if you want the full experience with the short stories and novella, see the Suggested Reading Order page.